 Vegan Oatmeal Blender Pancakes

-These Vegan Oatmeal Blender Pancakes are so light and fluffy, you would never guess they’re made without dairy, eggs, or gluten!
-And the best part is that you probably have everything you need in your pantry to make them!
+Vegan Oatmeal Blender Pancakes- so light and fluffy, you would never guess they’re made without dairy, eggs, or gluten.
+And you probably have everything you need in your pantry to make them!

 I’m super pumped to share these pancakes with you guys!
 So much, in fact, that I almost just typed pumpcakes.
 Maybe that’s what I should have called them?

 Really though, I had plans to leave you with double chocolate cookies for Valentine’s Day but then I made a batch of these bad boys and all of that chocolate business went straight out the window.

 Of course, you could always make these pancakes more festive by adding chocolate chips or strawberries but they’re honestly so good on their own that they don’t really need anything else.
 It’s one of those classic pancake recipes that you’ll want to keep in your regular rotation, if not have as your go-to.